dustinspecker/generator-ng-poly/README.md

 `gulp test` will run Jasmine tasks via Karma

+Using `--stage prod` will concat and minify HTML, CSS, and Angular modules.

 * * *
 **All generators ask for a module name except app and element.
 All generators except app take a name as an argument.
 A name can be written with CamelCase or hyphens.**